RickRomig/i3wm-debian/Debian-Minimal-Install.md

 ```
    15. Finish the installation.
 4. Remove installation media and reboot.
+### Set sudo access for your user
-5. If you set up a root user, login as root to add the sudo group and add your user to it.
+1. If you set up a root user, login as root to add the sudo group and add your user to it.
 ```bash
 /usr/sbin/adduser rick  # if not created during OS installation /usr/bin/apt install sudo
 /usr/bin/getent group sudo 2>&1 > /dev/null || /usr/sbin/groupadd sudo
 /usr/sbin/usermod -aG sudo rick
 ```
-6. Login as your user and add your user to the sudo group if you enabled root login.
+2. Alternatively, login as your user and add your user to the sudo group if you enabled root login.
 ```bash
 $ su -
 # /usr/bin/apt install sudo